gberl001/FL25-ENR261-182/Week01/Week01-Assignments.md

 Learn to use MATLAB’s help system to find information on specific commands and functions.

 ### Requirements

-* Use the `help` command or MATLAB documentation to research the following three MATLAB functions: `fprintf`, `plot`, and `disp`.
+- Use the `help` command or MATLAB documentation to research: `fprintf`, `plot`, and `disp`.
-* For each function:
+- For each function:
-    * Write a brief summary of what it does.
+  - Write a brief summary of what it does.
-    * Provide an example of how to use it, including comments explaining your understanding.
+  - Provide an example of how to use it, with comments.
-    * Experiment with the function in MATLAB by creating a simple example (e.g., use `fprintf` to format and display a message, use `plot` to create a basic graph, use `disp` to display text, variables, or a combo).
+  - Experiment with a simple example (e.g., use `fprintf` to format and display a message; `plot` for a basic graph; `disp` to display text/variables).

 #### Tips for Exploration

-* Use the command `help disp` in the Command Window to learn about the `disp` function.
+- Use `help disp` to learn about the `disp` function.
-* Think about how you might want to display information or variables to the user. `disp` is often used for simple output without formatting.
+- `disp` is convenient for simple output without formatting.
-* For more complex outputs, you might explore how `fprintf` differs from `disp`.
+- For formatted outputs (combining text and numbers), use `fprintf`.

 ### Deliverables

-1. Submit a report (`functions_exploration.txt`) with a summary and example for each function (`fprintf`, `plot`, `disp`).
+1. `functions_exploration.txt` with a summary and example for each function (`fprintf`, `plot`, `disp`).
-1. Include a simple MATLAB script (`functions_exploration.m`) that demonstrates your examples.
+2. `functions_exploration.m` demonstrating your examples.

 ---